I am a Sydney-based oil painter whose work is inspired by a deep reverence for nature and its essential role in our health and happiness.

 Classical Oil Painting, Art Est Art Classes, 2019–2023

-Master of Urban Design, University of Sydney, Australia, 2006
+Master of Urban Design, University of Sydney, 2006

 Exhibitions